Information for Young Carers and their families

 When a young person looks after someone in their family who has a serious illness, disability or substance misuse problem, he or she may need a little extra support to help him or her get the most out of school.
 Our young carers statement says how we will help any pupil who helps to look after someone at home.

-- Has a member of staff with a special responsibiliy for young carers and lets all new pupils know whom they are and what they can do to help.
+- Has a member of staff with a special responsibility for young carers and lets all new pupils know whom they are and what they can do to help. - (Mr Greenacre).

 - Can put young carers in touch with the local young carers service.
 We can also put families in touch with other support services.